 Walk through IKEA without descending into madness.
 It can’t be done.
 IKEA is a live action Rorshach test, operating under the guise of a cheap Swedish furniture store.

 I went to IKEA in Stoughton, Massachusetts when I was jet-lagged from a trip to someplace far from Stoughton.
-There were four in our party when we set off: Himself, myself, the Commodore, and a lesbian.
+There were four in our party when we set off: Himself, myself, the Commodore, and a Southern Belle Lesbian.
 (This will be important later.)
 At this moment in our lives, you would have been hard pressed to find four people who got along as famously as we.
 I forget who wanted what, but don’t blame the jet lag for my memory loss.
 IKEA’s floor plan is inspired by the River Lethe.
 After we passed through the fourth circle of IKEA, we were prepared to abandon our god, our creed, and our sexuality.
 We would have sold each other into sex slavery, or ordinary slavery, for that matter, if someone would lead us to the exit.
-The lesbian announced her readiness to service a male employee in the manner of his choosing in exchange for a map marking all of the exits and gave a description of the joys concealed within her clothes.
+The SBL announced in a silky drawl her readiness to service a male employee in the manner of his choosing in exchange for a map marking all of the exits and gave a description of the joys concealed within her clothes.
 The Commodore hinted darkly and loudly at the fascist subtext of IKEA’s aesthetic and the likely eugenical sympathies of its customers.
 Himself threatened all who hindered his path, reserving the worst invectives for the smallest of the children.
 I recall powerful feelings of nausea, hostility and panic.
 I wanted to crawl into the Tarva bed and weep for a mercy that I knew I would be denied.
 Miraculously, we all survived, but we were never the same people again.
 When you pass the Sjrofruck bol thingey the third time, your party’s jovial references to Winnie-the-Pooh will be silenced, and your mind will open to you like a flower, exposing the deep primordial memory of that simpler age before you had a brain stem, when you were an oozy slime in the ocean and had yet to contemplate the long struggle to shore.
 Good times.
 (I do not propose that the candidates assemble the furniture.
 I am not a monster.
 That test we will reserve for Supreme Court nominees.
 There is another test for those folks.
 Boulders and hills are involved.)

 This challenge will show us how the candidate responds to sanity corroding stress and if he can keep his head when all about him are losing theirs and blaming it on him, etc. Candidly, I would not perform well in these scenarios, but I don’t want to command the Joint Chiefs of Staff.